aminblm/ai_systems_design_from_scratch/_posts/new-blog-posts.md

 # 66. Enforce Abstractions and encapsulations everywhere and let the clients consume the module components through the module interface only

+# 67. that's a common pattern across the stdlib, the standard module foo is Python written, and core of it will be in _foo, which is a native module